zackmdavis/Less_Wrong_Drafts/athenian_soccer_team_hullabaloo.md

 ### Appeals to Consequences and the Citadel of Truth

 But the previous section is a dodge.
 So far, I haven't addressed the core concern raised in "Killing Socrates", that a culture of evaluation and judgment rather than collaboration drives away potential contributors.
-This is ultimately an empirical question, and [a comment on "Killing Socrates" contrasting the experience of running a summer program nearby and far away from the cyber-agora](https://www.lesswrong.com/posts/JcgtKunqmELefxksx/killing-socrates?commentId=e2EfnDj7f7vZrFGhF) suffices to illustrate that the effect is real.
+This is ultimately an empirical question about the psychology of potential contributors, and [a comment on "Killing Socrates" contrasting the experience of running a summer program nearby and far away from the cyber-agora](https://www.lesswrong.com/posts/JcgtKunqmELefxksx/killing-socrates?commentId=e2EfnDj7f7vZrFGhF) suffices to illustrate that the effect is real.
 I can opine that the difference between collaborative and non-collaborative feedback is "not intellectually substantive" as I would construe that, but I'm not going to play dumb and pretend that I don't know what Meletus is talking about.
 It's not that I [can't see the difference](https://www.lesswrong.com/posts/7Pq9KwZhG6vejmYpo/the-metaphor-you-want-is-color-blindness-not-blind-spot); it's that I'm ideologically committed to ignoring it.

 I owe Meletus and his supporters an explanation as to why.
 Why am I digging in my heels on this?
-If I agree that it's possible for contributors to be driven away by non-collaborative feedback,
+If I agree that it's possible for contributors to be driven away by non-collaborative feedback, why am I not only not disposed to alter my behavior, but to all appearances not even interested in assessing the empirical extent of the problem, to suss out whether the cyber-agora could profit by being _x_% more collaborative and thereby retaining the marginal _y_% of contributors who are alienated by non-collaborativeness.
+Is this not irrational?
+What principle could possibly outweigh the dictum that decisions are to be made according to the expected consequences?

+I claim that there is such a principle, which is this: [appeals to consequences](https://www.lesswrong.com/posts/P3FQNvnW8Cz42QBuA/dialogue-on-appeals-to-consequences) are [normatively](https://sarahconstantin.substack.com/p/normativity-and-anti-normativity) invalid.
+If A implies B, and A is true, it follows that B is true.
+If the cyber-agora's collective information processing is to reach true conclusions, its deliberations need to systematically mirror this kind of reasoning.
+"Socrates's claim that it follows that B is true is un-collaborative and drives away potential contributors" may be valid consequentialist reasoning about how to promote feelings of trust, collaboration, and "jamming together", but it's not valid reasoning about the original subject matter of _whether B is in fact true_.

+Meletus feels strongly that the cyber-agora should be a [well-kept garden](https://www.lesswrong.com/posts/tscc3e5eujrsEeFN4/well-kept-gardens-die-by-pacifism), that Socrates's freedom to speak has changed the place for the worse, compared to a past in which it was a place of "builders offering critique to each other":

+> The end result of Socrates Unchecked is not, in fact, a bastion of pure reason and untainted truth.
+That’s a [fabricated option](https://www.greaterwrong.com/posts/gNodQGNoPDjztasbh/lies-damn-lies-and-fabricated-options), like believing that a ban on price gouging during a disaster will result in the normal amount of gasoline being available at the normal prices.
+>
+> What happens instead, in practice, is [evaporative cooling](https://www.greaterwrong.com/posts/ZQG9cwKbct2LtmL3p/evaporative-cooling-of-group-beliefs), as the most sensitive or least-bought-in of [the authors/builders who made your subculture worth participating in in the first place] give up and go elsewhere, marginally increasing the ratio of critics to makers, which makes things marginally less rewarding, which sends the next bunch of builders packing, which worsens the problem further.

+As it happens, students of the Socratic tradition [also sometimes worry about evaporative cooling effects](https://www.lesswrong.com/posts/xqAnKW46FqzPLnGmH/causal-reality-vs-social-reality?commentId=qao4Cy4GxD5bsDHDS).
+Those who haven't been following the conflict carefully might assume that the situation is symmetrical, that the followers of Socrates and Meletus simply have different preferred cultural norms: that the Meleteans prefer a collaborative vibe, whereas the Socratics prefer a more competitive one, but the choice is ultimately arbitrary.

+But I think [we're not so similar](https://homosabiens.substack.com/p/were-not-so-similar-you-and-i), us Socratics and the Meleteans.

+From the Socratic perspective, Meletean moderation policy selects against people who _care more about getting to the truth_ than about maintaining feelings of feelings of trust, collaboration, "jamming together."

 [TODO—
- * Isn't it a bad thing that potential creators are alienated?
-Why would I dig my heels in on this?
- * There's a principle here: that the only thing that matters is truth; feelings and consequences don't matter
+ * the difference is that I have a theory about why my methods lead to truth that _isn't_ mediated by people's feelings
  * https://homosabiens.substack.com/p/were-not-so-similar-you-and-i
  * When I write about the importance of attending to criticism, I don't intend that it puts steel in our souls; I mean it in the same sense that a computer program to calculate the bias of an unfair coin will get the wrong answer if you
  * Meletus feels strongly that there should be a walled garden; the Socratic version of the walled garden is the Citadel